Thaawarchand Gehlot takes oath as 19th Governor of Karnataka | Politics

 Gehlot had been to jail several times between 1968 and 1971 for raising workers' issues as well as during the Emergency in the 1970s.

-Though the 83-year old Vala's five-year term had ended in August, 2019, he continued in the post as his successor was not named by the centre.
+Though the 83-year old Vala's five-year term had ended in August 2019, he continued in the post as his successor was not named by the center.

 Politically, Vala came under attack in May 2018, for inviting the BJP to form the government much to the chagrin of the Congress-JD(S) coalition, which had termed his action as that of a ''Gujarati businessman.''
 He was also targeted by Congress-JD(S) during H D Kumaraswamy's trust vote in July 2019, for repeatedly seeking to interfere with assembly proceedings, by setting deadlines.